-If you cannot find the information you are looking for in this publication, please call our Taxpayer Information Section at 800-400-7115.
+If you cannot find the information you are looking for in this publication, please call the Customer Service Center at 1-800-400-7115 (TTY:711).
 Customer service representatives are available to answer your questions weekdays between 8:00 a.m. and 5:00 p.m.
 (Pacific time), except state holidays.

 This publication complements publication 73, Your California Seller's Permit, which includes general information about obtaining a permit; using a resale certificate; collecting and reporting sales and use taxes; buying, selling, or discontinuing a business; and keeping records.
-Please also refer to our website or the For More Information section of this publication for the Board of Equalization (BOE) regulations and publications referenced in this publication.
+Please also refer to the website or the For More Information section of this publication for the California Department of Tax and Fee Administration (CDTFA) regulations and publications referenced in this publication.

-We welcome your ideas on improving this or any other BOE publication.
+We welcome your ideas on improving this or any other CDTFA publication.
 Please send your suggestions to:

-Audit and Information Section, MIC:44 State Board of Equalization P.O.
-Box 942879 Sacramento, CA 94279-0044
+Audit and Information Section, MIC:44 California Department of Tax and Fee Administration PO Box 942879 Sacramento, CA 94279-0044